Resiliency: Bouncing Back

 These resilience factors will help you draw from your personal strengths to better prepare for, live through and learn from adversity.

 Trusting others and yourself is the foundation of being resilient.
 When you trust others, you let go of the need to control what other people do and say and instead focus on yourself.
 When you trust yourself, you feel better about you are and confident in the decisions you make.

 Establishing your own identity based on what you value is vital to living through adversity.
 A sense of identity helps you know the limits of what you can and can’t handle and affirms your right and need to be your own advocate.
 Once you understand what you value, you are better able to make choices that align with who you are.

 Having a sense of independence is empowering because you do not seek the approval or advice from others.
 You are comfortable in asking people for support but don’t expect them to solve your problems.
 Independence lets you take action based on your own needs, not the needs of others.

 - Relationship/Support Systems

 Relationships can become more important when we are faced with difficult times.
 Relationships that are based on trust, respect and appreciation are vital to being resilient.
-Solid relationships can decrease the feeling that you have to face life’s challenges on your own.
+Good relationships can decrease the feeling that you have to face life’s challenges on your own.

-- Initiative and Problem Solving Skills
+- Initiative & Problem Solving Skills

-It is important to be able to recognize what your needs are and the steps needed to get them met.
+It’s important to be able to recognize what your needs are and the steps needed to get them met.
 Moving into action and problem solving is vital in being resilient because it gets you unstuck.
 Being able to problem solve helps you learn to master the skills necessary to solve problems and also makes you more likely to share your thoughts and feelings with others, talk with others, use support systems (friends, family, professors, etc.), reach out for help and develop good social skills.

 - What do I think is going to be the outcome of this difficult task/situation?